 Believe it or not, man’s best friend can teach you a thing or two about living a healthy lifestyle.
 Just look at how your dog behaves when you get home: They don’t want to lounge on the sofa, they want to immediately head outside to run, jump and use their muscles.
 While you don’t want to mimic every canine behavior, here are five that might be worth copying so you—and your entire family—can live a happier, healthier life:

 - Get your move on every day.
 The most exciting part of a dog’s day is the daily walk.
 Hitting the pavement or frolicking in the bark-park is a part of their daily routine and it should be a part of yours too.
 According to National Academy of Sports Medicine, a 30-minute walk a day can improve decrease your risk of high blood sugar, remove body fat around the waist and lower high cholesterol and high blood pressure.
-Can’t get your teenager to exercise?
-Having a family pet can help.
-Teens with dogs get more than a half-hour of physical activity every day.
+One study found that dog owners, on average, walked 22 minutes more per day compared to people who don’t own dogs.

 - Keep an eye on portion sizes.
 Lots of dogs eat portioned out meals because otherwise they would devour the entire bag of kibble.
 And it turns out this isn’t too different from how humans behave.
 According to the Mayo Clinic, portioning out your food is important because if you serve yourself too much food, you’re going to consume a lot more of it.
 If you hate the idea of getting out the measuring cups all the time, switch to smaller dishes to force yourself to cut down on how much you dish out.